 ext-device-msg.offline-welcome-text .
 To edit a config key follow the steps listed here.

 It is important to note that in “Offline Mode”, the copier is not able to:

 - Authenticate users anonymously or via username, identity number or PIN.

 - Associate swipe cards or PINs with users.

 Offline mode can be enabled via the Device Details page.

-You can specify a delay between the time the copier first fails to contact the server and the copier going offline.
-This is useful to avoid switching to offline mode for brief periods of server unavailability, e.g. a server reboot.
+You can specify a delay between the time the copier first fails to contact the PaperCut MF Application Server and the copier going offline.
+This is useful to avoid switching to “Offline Mode” for brief periods of server unavailability, e.g. a server reboot or planned maintenance.

-For added security, system administrators can require offline mode to be unlocked before users can log into the copier with a swipe card.
-Unlocking offline mode involves entering the specified code at the copier and choosing to unlock the copier for a single use or until connection to the server is restored.
-This is specifically useful for education organizations where a supervisor or teacher can enter this code before the device can be used by users in offline mode.
+For added security, system administrators can require “Offline Mode” to be unlocked before users can log into the copier with a swipe card.
+Unlocking “Offline Mode” involves entering the specified code at the copier and choosing to unlock the copier for single use or until a connection to the PaperCut MF Application server is restored.
+This is specifically useful for education organizations where a supervisor or teacher can enter this code before the device can be used by users in “Offline mode”.

 Let us know!
 We love chatting about what’s going on under the hood.
 Feel free to leave a comment below or visit our Support Portal for further assistance.